25 Project Management Tools to Boost Your Project Success

 17. Google Drive – Cloud Storage and File Backup

 Given that we’ve said that cloud storage is a no-brainer, there’s a perfect tool if your email is powered by Google Apps.
-Rather than having to integrate with DropBox, Drive is a perfec complimentary tool for anybody who is already using Google Apps for Business.
+Rather than having to integrate with DropBox, Drive is a perfect complementary tool for anybody who is already using Google Apps for Business.

 Niche project management tools

-In the introduction to this article we mentioned that there are a bunch of selection criteria which should really factor into your decision towards chosing a project management tool.
+In the introduction to this article, we mentioned that there are a bunch of selection criteria which should really factor into your decision towards choosing a project management tool.
 One of the stronger criteria for your choice of tool should be whether it caters for your specific industry, niche or scenario.

 The ones who do are of course going to be a much stronger fit for your needs.

-With that said, here are a number niche-specific project managements software services.
+With that said, here are a number niche-specific project management software services.

 BeeWits – task templates for creative and designers

 BeeWits was designed with something very specific in mind.
 We wanted to enable to start a project really really quickly.
 You know all of those tasks which you have to create each and every time you start a new project.
 BeeWits wants to rid you of that painful, monotonous task.

 So task templates for various types of projects, web design technologies and other process-oriented projects are designed as templates.